NathanShekita/NathanShekita.github.io/_pages/about.md

 ---
 permalink: /
 title: About
-excerpt: "MBA & MPH - Yale University - Researcher in economics"
+excerpt: "Yale School of Management - Researcher in economics"
 author_profile: true
 redirect_from:
   - /about/